unionai-oss/pandera/docs/source/dataframe_schemas.rst

-If during the course of a data pipeline one of your columns is moved into the index, you can simply update the initial input schema using the :func:`~pandera.core.pandas.container.DataFrameSchema.set_index` method to create a schema for the pipeline output.
+If during the course of a data pipeline one of your columns is moved into the index, you can simply update the initial input schema using the :func:`~pandera.api.pandas.container.DataFrameSchema.set_index` method to create a schema for the pipeline output.

 .. testcode:: set_index